Set a Default Posting Period in a Custom Field

 Start with required opening lines

-JSDoc comments and a define function are required at the top of the script file.
-The JSDoc comments in this script indicate that it is a SuiteScript 2.1 client script.
+You need JSDoc comments and a define function at the top of the script file.
+The JSDoc comments indicate that it's a SuiteScript 2.1 client script.
 The script uses three SuiteScript modules specified in the define statement:

 • N/runtime – provides access to runtime parameters

-• N/search – allows you to create and run on-demand or saved searches and analyze and iterate through the search results
+• N/search – lets you create and run on-demand or saved searches, and work with the results

 Start a new script file using any text editor and place the following JSDoc comments and define function at the top of the file: